insafhamdi/Classic_Hayling_Test/README.md

-# EMOHayling – Automated Scoring of the Classic French Hayling Test
+# Automated Scoring of the Classic French Hayling Test

-Welcome to **EMOHayling**, the first end-to-end open-source toolkit for **automated scoring** of the classic French Hayling Inhibition Test.
+Welcome to **Classic Hayling Test**, the first end-to-end open-source toolkit for **automated scoring** of the classic French Hayling Inhibition Test.
 ---

 ## Demo Video